Baisampayan1324/Banking-Management-System/README.md

 ### **4. Run the Application**
 1. Open the project in your IDE.
-2. Compile and run the `Main.java` file to launch the application.
+2. Compile and run the `Login.java` file to launch the application.

 ---